ws-tang/ws-tang/dev/git/gitnotes.md

 ### Simplify commits before delivery

+The procedure is to simplify a number of commits for code changes in a development work branch into one commit before delivering the update to the remote (main) repository.
+This will significantly reduce the clutter in Git commit history.

 1. Switch to the work branch
 2. Check the last N local commits, say N is **10**.
 3. Identify the rebase target commit.
-Tag it with a proper tag such **branchPrefix_target**.
+The target commit is the one before the code change starts.
+Tag it with a proper tag such as **branchPrefix_target**.
 4. Identify the rebase recover commit.
-Tag it with a proper tag **branchPrefix_recover**.
+The recover commit is the latest commit of the code change.
+Tag it with a proper tag such as **branchPrefix_recover**.
 5. Run **git rebase** comamnd with the option **-i** to squash the commits between the target and recover tags.
 6. Mark the commit at the top line as **p** (pick) and everyone else as **s** (squash).
 Set the commit message properly during the squash steps.
 If the editor is vi/vim, use [ESC] then ":wq!" to save and exit.
 7. After the successful delivery of the squashed commits, make sure to remove the tags in the work branch.